pg56714/Awesome-Vision-Metrics/README.md

 ```

 ## Contributions
-Contributions and feedback are both welcomed and encouraged!
-Open an [issue](https://github.com/pg56714/Awesome-Vision-Metrics/issues) to report a bug, ask a question, or make a feature request.
+Contributions and feedback are both welcome and encouraged!
+Feel free to open an [issue](https://github.com/pg56714/Awesome-Vision-Metrics/issues) to report a bug, ask a question, or make a feature request.